getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 Alerts can also be configured per-project and are based on the rules defined for that project.
 To modify the rules visit your **Project Settings > Alerts > Rules > "New Alert Rules" or "Edit Rule"**.
 In Rules, you’ll see a list of all active rules and can add alert rules or modify existing rules.

-You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the [project alerts page](https://sentry.io/settings/account/notifications/alerts/).

 ## **Conditions**

 Rules provide several conditions that you’re able to configure.
 These are relatively self-explanatory and range from simple state changes to more complex filters on attributes.
 Every time an event is received, Sentry evaluates the alert conditions.

-For example, at Sentry, we send a notification every single time an error happens, and the affected user’s email address ends with `@sentry.io`.
+For example, you can send a notification every single time an error happens, and the affected user’s email address ends with `@sentry.io`.

 [{% asset notifications/alert_conditions.png alt="Dropdown of alert conditions." %}]({% asset notifications/alert_conditions.png @path %})